 Presenting Jazz programs on Fine Music

-Swing Sessions and Classic Jazz and Ragtime (2nd, 4th Sunday)
+Swing Sessions and Classic Jazz and Ragtime (2nd & 4th Sunday at noon)

 John Buchanan first became interested in the music of the 1920s and 1930s during his teenage years.
 Since then he has spent much of his time organising concerts and festivals in Australia with the view of reviving and restoring the popularity of this wonderful and exciting music.